-One goal of comprehensive climate modeling is to simulate the response of the climate system to external forcing, with a particular practical focus on understanding and projecting the response to greenhouse gas induced global warming.
-Since the QBO is a significant aspect of climate variability, the question of how the QBO responds to global warming has been studied in various GCM simulations [28, 171-176].
-Some studies included a detailed specification of atmospheric greenhouse gas concentrations based on historical data and standard IPCC scenarios of the future, while others have compared control simulations with runs using enhanced, typically doubled or quadrupled, CO2 concentration.
-One robust aspect of the global warming effect that GCMs agree on is the weakening of the QBO amplitude in the lower stratosphere which is seen in present and future climate simulations running without non-orographic GW parameterization, in which the QBO is driven by the models' resolved waves only [172].
-The weakening of the QBO in these simulations is attributed to increased mean tropical upwelling in the lower stratosphere, which overwhelms counteracting influences from strengthened wave fluxes associated with more tropical precipitation in a warming climate [101, 172].
+One goal of comprehensive climate modeling is to simulate the response of the climate system to external forcing, with a 282 particular practical focus on understanding and projecting the response to greenhouse gas-induced global warming.
+As the 283 QBO is an important aspect of climate variability, the question of how the QBO responds to global warming has been studied 284 in various GCM simulations [32, 171-176].
+Some studies included a detailed specification of atmospheric greenhouse gas 285 concentrations based on historical data and standard IPCC future scenarios, and others have compared control simulations with 286 runs using enhanced, typically doubled or quadrupled, CO_2 concentration.
+A robust aspect of the global warming effect - that 287 is, one that GCMs agree on - is weakening of the QBO amplitude in the lower stratosphere, which is seen in present and future 288 climate simulations running without non-orographic gravity wave parametrization, in which the QBO is driven by the models' 289 resolved waves only [172].
+The weakening of the QBO in these simulations has been attributed to increased mean tropical 290 upwelling in the lower stratosphere, which overwhelms counteracting influences from strengthened wave fluxes associated with 291 increased tropical precipitation in a warming climate [101, 172].
+292